Nuitka/Nuitka-website/posts/tommy-gsoc-summary.rst

 - `#484 PyPI Standalone Tests <https://github.com/Nuitka/Nuitka/pull/484>`__

-  * This pull request adds standalone tests for each top PyPI package.
+  * This pull request adds more standalone tests for each top PyPI package.

 - `#495 Improve pypi automation <https://github.com/Nuitka/Nuitka/pull/495>`__

-  * This pull request was recently started and is still work in progress
+  * This pull request was recently started and is still work in progress.

-  * It improves the PyPI test suite created in `#483 <https://github.com/Nuitka/Nuitka/pull/483>`__ with functional improvements, readability improvements, and added documentation.
+  * Improves the PyPI test suite created in `#483 <https://github.com/Nuitka/Nuitka/pull/483>`__ with functional improvements, readability improvements, and added documentation.

-# PICK UP: make sure all PRs are listed, check their links.
-Also add all issues. (and check PSF posts for things I might have missed)
-# Add on to below
-# Change .meta file time

 Things I learned
 ================

-Before GSoC, I was far from being even competent with working on a terminal.
-I was also very unfamiliar with the Git flow, which is evident in the messy commit histories of my first pull requests.
+Before GSoC, I very uncomfortable with working inside a terminal.
+I was unfamiliar with many basic bash commands because I simply did not have any prior professional industry experiences.
+I was also very unfamiliar with the Git flow, which is evident in the messy commit histories of my earliest pull requests.

-As I continued throughout my GSoC journey, I became much more comfortable with the terminal as well as ``git``.
+As I continued throughout my GSoC journey, however, I became much more comfortable with working inside the terminal as well as using ``git`` as a version-control system (shoutout to my mentor Kay Hayen for helping me through all the annoying conflicts).

-Although I am still no expert, my mentor has helped me go a far way in working with ``git`` on the terminal.
+Although I am still no expert, I can confidently say that I am now far more comfortable working with ``git`` and inside the terminal.

-In addition, I became much more familiar with many of the most popular pypi packages, which I believe will help me go a far way in my career as a developer.
+In addition, I became much more familiar with many of the most popular pypi packages as well as the inner workings of ``python``, which I believe will help me go a far way in my career as a software developer.

-Overall, the GSoC experience was truly astounding and I am more than thankful to my mentor Kay Hayen as well as Google for making this amazing program happen.
+Overall, the GSoC experience was truly astounding and I am more than thankful to my mentor Kay Hayen as well as Google for making this amazing program possible.